ItsSnirLevi/SimplCalc/README.md

 #### Usage

-* Option 1: Run the interpreter with your script
+* Option 1: Run the interpreter with your script.
 1. Write your SimplCalc script in a text file, e.g., `script.txt`.
 There is also an example script (`example_script.txt`) you can try.
 2. Run the interpreter with your script: